subzerocloud/pg-amqp-bridge/README.md

 To make sending messages a bit easier you can setup the following functions in your database

-**Note**: although in the documentation we use `pgchannel2:direct_exchange` to be clear which is which, we recomment that the name of the channel always matches the exchange/queue name.

 ```sql
 create schema rabbitmq;